Bacon and Egg English Muffins (Like MacDonalds But Cheaper and Better)

 For an even speedier breakfast, these muffins can be made ahead of time and frozen.

-To freeze, make the muffin with cooked egg, bacon, and cheese, let cook and then wrap individually before placing in the freezer.
+Let cool and then wrap individually in plastic wrap before placing in the freezer.
 They can be kept frozen for up to one month.

 Taking Your Bacon Muffin to the Next Level – Gourmet Additions